-- Master of Mechanical Engineering Focus Areas: Manufacturing, Mechanics (Solids or Thermofluids), Robotics and Controls\ - Post-Master's Certificate in Mechanical Engineering
+- Master of Mechanical Engineering Focus Areas: Manufacturing, Mechanics: Solids, Mechanics: Thermofluids, Robotics and Controls\ - Post-Master's Certificate in Mechanical Engineering

 The part-time Mechanical Engineering program is designed for working engineers who want to enhance their effectiveness in a complex and rapidly evolving technological and organizational environment.
-The program broadens and strengthens students' understanding of traditional fundamentals, but also introduces them to contemporary applications and technologies.
+The program broadens and strengthens students' understanding of traditional fundamentals but also introduces them to contemporary applications and technologies.

-Courses are offered at the Applied Physics Laboratory, the Dorsey Center, the Homewood campus, and online.
+Courses are offered primarily online, with a few being offered at the Applied Physics Laboratory, the Dorsey Center, and the Homewood campus.

-ANDREA PROSPERETTI, PROGRAM CHAIR Charles A. Miller Jr. Distinguished Professor of Mechanical Engineering, JHU Whiting School of Engineering
+ANDREA PROSPERETTI, PROGRAM CHAIR Charles A. Miller Jr. Distinguished Professor of Mechanical Engineering JHU Whiting School of Engineering

-MEHRAN ARMAND

-Principal Professional Staff, JHU Applied Physics Laboratory GREGORY S. CHIRIKJIAN Professor of Mechanical Engineering, JHU Whiting School of Engineering
+MEHRAN ARMAND Principal Professional Staff JHU Applied Physics Laboratory GREGORY S. CHIRIKJIAN Professor of Mechanical Engineering JHU Whiting School of Engineering